hendersontrent/TimeSeriesSimulation.jl/README.md

-# toker-models
+# ts-system-simulations
-Builds interesting models in Julia that are specified in the Toker, Sommer, and D'Esposito (2020) paper titled ["A simple method for detecting chaos in nature"](https://www.nature.com/articles/s42003-019-0715-9).
+Builds a growing bank of synthetic time series simulations in Julia.

 The repository is structured according to a rough categorisation of systems into: